ovinc/oclock/README.md

 timer = Timer(interval=1)  # Loops will be of total duration 1 second
 while condition:
     my_function()  # can be of any duration between 0 and 1 second
-    timer.pause()
+    timer.checkpt()
 ```
 Note that if *my_function()* takes longer to execute than the required time interval, the Timer class does not try to compensate the extra time by making the next loop shorter.
 It just aims at making the total duration of the next loop be the requested interval again.

-When the timer interacts with other threads in a concurrent environment, it can also be cancelled without having to wait for the end of the *timer.pause()* sleeping period.
+When the timer interacts with other threads in a concurrent environment, it can also be cancelled without having to wait for the end of the *timer.checkpt()* sleeping period.
 See details in the *Timer Class details* section below.

 ## Countdown GUI